Tag Archives: Brain Bogglers

 Note that the distance is the taxicab distance I discussed in my article South Dakota Travel Problem rather than the distance along straight lines between the warehouse and factories.

-See the Factory Location Problem
+See the Factory Location Problem for solutions.

 Movie Projector Problem